• Skip to primary navigation

 Nowadays, there are popular recipes for mock apple pies with Ritz crackers, which provide the taste and mouthfeel of an apple pie, though without much nutritional value.
 However, for this zucchini mock apple pie recipe (zapple pie) we're relying on, you guessed it, zucchini to make up the 'apple' filling.
 It's crisp, turns tender when cooked, neutral in flavor, and nutritious to boot.

-During summer, this appleless apple pie is a great way to use up a glut of garden zucchini (along with these blueberry zucchini muffins).
-And all you need is a handful of simple and inexpensive pantry staples to transform it into your mock 'apples.'
-Once flavored and baked, no one will ever know it's made from zucchini!
+During summer, this appleless apple pie is a great way to use up a glut of garden zucchini (along with this zucchini bread).
+And all you need is a handful of simple and inexpensive pantry staples to transform it into your mock ‘apples.’
+Once flavored and baked, no one will ever know it’s made from zucchini!

 Plus, make the process even simpler by relying on a pre-made pie crust.
 You can also easily adjust ingredients to adapt this recipe to your needs.
 I.e., gluten-free, refined sugar-free, sugar-free, etc.

 Want to enjoy treats WITH actual apples?
-You might like these easy vegan apple muffins, dehydrator cinnamon apple chips, or air fryer apples!
+You might like this apple crumble, easy strawberry apple sauce, and stuffed baked apples.

 This zucchini mock apple pie recipe relies on minimal, simple, and economical ingredients.